GoCardless has partnered with WISE to bring you International Direct Debit

 What’s new: Don’t international payments already exist?

-Until now, Australian businesses with international customers had to rely on expensive credit card transactions and hefty foreign exchange fees, made worse by the inability to establish physical bank accounts in overseas markets due to current COVID-19 circumstances.
-Our Australian customers can now access low-cost, convenient, multi-currency payments with their existing local bank account without being charged margin on exchange rates.
-GoCardless and Wise Business already offer this feature across global markets including the United Kingdom, Europe, the United States and New Zealand.
+Before the partnership, New Zealand businesses with international customers had to rely on expensive credit card transactions and hefty foreign exchange fees, made worse by the inability to establish physical bank accounts in overseas markets due to current COVID-19 circumstances.
+Our New Zealand and Australian customers can now access low-cost, convenient, multi-currency payments with their existing local bank account without being charged margin on exchange rates.
+GoCardless and Wise Business already offer this feature across global markets including the United Kingdom, Europe and the United States.

 Since launching this framework, GoCardless has seen the volume of international payments across their global bank debit network increase by more than four times, demonstrating the pent-up demand to collect payments worldwide.

-Most Australian businesses are using the most expensive, complex methods for international payments.
+Most New Zealand businesses are still using the most expensive, complex methods for international payments.
 Could your business benefit from more transparent, cost-effective payments?

-A YouGov survey commissioned by Wise of 4835 micro and small businesses across 11 countries including Australia and New Zealand, revealed that complexity in managing multiple currencies and a lack of understanding of the true costs associated in cross border payments were the top deterrents for international expansion.
+A YouGov survey commissioned by Wise of 4835 micro and small businesses across 11 countries including Australia and New Zealand, revealed that complexity in managing multiple currencies and a lack of understanding on the true costs associated in cross border payments, were the top deterrents for international expansion.

-Only 23 per cent of Australian businesses could correctly identify that an international payment is made up of an exchange rate markup and an upfront fee.
-It is perhaps not surprising then to see expensive, non-transparent and old school payment methods 一 credit cards (55 per cent), bank transfers (57 per cent) and PayPal (64 per cent) 一 as the top three methods being used by Australian businesses.
+Only 26 per cent of New Zealand businesses could correctly identify that an international payment is made up of an exchange rate markup and an upfront fee (a little up on their mates accross the ditch, at 23 per cent).
+It is perhaps not surprising then to see expensive, non-transparent and old school payment methods 一 PayPal (51 per cent), bank transfers (62 per cent) and card payments (47 per cent) 一 as the top three methods being used by Kiwi businesses.

-Over half (54 per cent) of Australian businesses surveyed, said that the cost and complexity of managing international payments scuttled their international expansion plans.
-This has prevented these otherwise interested Australian businesses from entering a new market (25 per cent), growing their customer base (26 per cent) and buying new inventory (23 per cent).
+Over half (55 per cent) of Kiwi businesses surveyed, said that the cost and complexity of managing international payments scuttled their international expansion plans.
+This has prevented these otherwise interested Australian businesses from entering a new market (28 per cent), growing their customer base (18 per cent) and buying new inventory (13 per cent).

 Enabling a simple way more customers prefer to pay